eliblurr/TurntablTitans/README.md

 ## Team Information

-Our team members came together because we bring a diverse set of skills to the table, such as natural language processing, machine learning, software engineering, user experience design and user testing.
-This allowed us to build a solution that satisfies the problem domain.
+Our team members came together because we bring a diverse set of skills to the table, in areas such as natural language processing, machine learning, software engineering, user experience design and user acceptance testing.
+This allowed us to build a solution that solves the problem domain.

 | Name                                 | Organization |
 |--------------------------------------|--------------|